django-webtest/django-webtest/README.rst

 For 500 errors original traceback is shown instead of usual html result from handler500.

+You also get the ``response.template`` and ``response.context`` goodness that is usually only available if you use django's native test client.
+These attributes contain a list of templates that were used to render the response and the context used to render these templates.

 All of these features can be easily set up manually (thanks to WebTest architecture) and they are even not neccessary for using WebTest with django but it is nice to have some sort of integration instantly.